Argentina

 Source

-LULUCF emissions in Argentina were around 39.3 MtCO2e in 2018 according to its Fourth Biennial Update Report (Government of Argentina, 2022c), accounting for 10% of national GHG emissions.
-LULUCF emissions have been on a downward trend partially thanks to the implementation of the 2007 Native Forests Law (Law 26.331).
-They decreased by 65% in 2018 compared to 2007 levels but remain a significant source of emissions in Argentina.
+LULUCF emissions in Argentina were around 51 MtCO2e in 2022 according to its first BTR (Government of Argentina, 2024a), accounting for ~20% of national GHG emissions.
+LULUCF emissions were exceptionally high in 2020 but have otherwise been on a downward trend partially thanks to the implementation of the 2007 Native Forests Law (Law 26.331).
+They decreased by 41% in 2020 compared to 2007 levels but remain a significant source of emissions in Argentina.

 Argentina has around 54 million hectares of native forests, as well as 1.3 million hectares of cultivated forests.
-According to its fourth BUR, in 2018 some 187,000 hectares were lost due to the expansion of agricultural land, forest fires, and overexploitation of forest resources (Government of Argentina, 2022c).
-The government acknowledges that some of this land clearing is illegal, and the better enforcement of forestry regulations is needed.
+According to its fourth BUR, in 2018 some 187,000 hectares were lost due to the expansion of agricultural land, to forest fires, and the overexploitation of forest resources (Government of Argentina, 2022c).
+The government acknowledges that some of this land clearing is illegal, and that better enforcement of forestry regulations is needed.
+According to the Forest Declaration Assessment, deforestation in Argentina remains at high levels with 140,000 ha lost in 2023 (The forest declaration Assessment, 2024).

-The Native Forests Law aims at controlling the reduction of native forest surface, focused on achieving net-zero change in forest areas.
-The law sets minimum budgets to be spent on forest protection, established a capacity building scheme and requirements for provinces to comprehensively monitor and track forest areas.
-It also establishes the National Fund for Enriching and Conserving Native Forests that disburses funds to provinces that protect native forests (Law 26331, 2007).
+The Native Forests Law aims at slowing the reduction of Argentina’s native forest surface, focused on achieving net-zero deforestation.
+The law set minimum budgets to be spent on forest protection and established a capacity building scheme and requirements for provinces to comprehensively monitor and track forest areas.
+It also established the National Fund for Enriching and Conserving Native Forests that disburses funds to provinces that protect native forests (Law 26331, 2007).

-As early as the late 1990s, Argentina implemented Law 25.080 to promote investments in afforestation and preventing forest degradation (Ley 25.080, 1999).
-According to Argentina’s fourth Biennial Update Report, this law, which has been amended by Law 26.432 in 2008, has contributed to a total of 1.3 million hectares of forest area, with a target of 1.6 million in 2030 (Government of Argentina, 2022c).
-However, independent sources claim that the program has been de-funded and ecosystem services payments have been greatly decreased in real terms, and its effectiveness to continue to support afforestation and preservation is at risk (Escobar, 2021).
+As early as the late 1990s, Argentina implemented Law 25.080 to promote investments in afforestation and prevent forest degradation (Ley 25.080, 1999).
+According to Argentina’s fourth BUR, this law, amended by Law 26.432 in 2008, has contributed to a total of 1.3 million hectares of forest area, with a target of 1.6 million in 2030 (Government of Argentina, 2022c).
+However, independent sources claim that the programme has been de-funded and ecosystem services payments have been greatly decreased in real terms, and its effectiveness to continue to support afforestation and preservation is at risk (Escobar, 2021).

-A recent study shows that for Argentina’s AFOLU sector to get close to carbon neutrality, the LULUCF sector would need to become a net emissions sink as fast as possible, and reach around -138 MtCO2e per year just to neutralise emissions from agriculture by 2050 (Frank et al., 2023).
+Recent studies show that for Argentina’s AFOLU sector to get close to carbon neutrality, the LULUCF sector would need to become a net emissions sink as fast as possible, and reach around -71 to -138 MtCO2e per year just to neutralise emissions from agriculture by 2050 (Frank et al., 2023; Keesler & Blanco, 2024).
 To achieve this, Argentina would need to set out stronger forestry policies, including ambitious targets and well-designed implementation and enforcement mechanisms, as well as improved coordination with subnational governments.

 Waste

-Between 1990 and 2018, Argentina’s waste emissions more than doubled, accounting for 6% (19.3 MtCO2e) of Argentina’s total GHG emissions in 2018.
+Between 1990 and 2022, Argentina’s waste emissions more than doubled, accounting for 7% (23.3 MtCO2e) of Argentina’s total GHG emissions in 2020.
 Waste production is in the order of 1kg per person per day in Argentina (Government of Argentina, 2022c).
+A recent study has also shown that Argentina was home to around 100 super emitter events from waste sites in and around Buenos Aires between 2019 and 2023, reaching up to 230 tonnes of methane per hour (The Guardian, 2024).

-In 2021, the Environment Ministry released resolution 290/2021 establishing the National Programme to Strengthen the Circular Economy.
+In 2021, the Environment Ministry released Resolution 290/2021 establishing the National Programme to Strengthen the Circular Economy.
 This policy aims at improving waste collection and treatment systems, reducing waste and increasing recycling rates.
-To date, no policies have been implemented in Argentina to directly reduce GHG emissions from waste.

-According to Argentina’s Fourth Biennial Update Report, there has been progress on segmented waste collection and treatment.
+According to Argentina’s Fourth BUR, there has been progress on segmented waste collection and treatment.
 Big urban centres have also implemented systems to capture and store or destroy methane from waste, while in the rest of the country, solid urban waste is still disposed of in open landfills without sanitary treatment.

 Argentina’s 2022 climate strategy also includes measures and targets for the waste sector.
-In particular, it aims at eradicating open landfills by 2030, and to reduce food loss by 10-30%, and waste by 5-10% by 2025 below 2015 levels.
-These targets are also part of Argentina’s National Plan for Food Loss and Waste Reduction (Government of Argentina, 2022g).
+In particular, it aims at eradicating open landfills by 2030, and to reduce food loss by 10-30% and waste by 5-10% by 2025 below 2015 levels.
+These targets are also part of Argentina’s National Plan for Food Loss and Waste Reduction (Government of Argentina, 2022d).

 Latest publications